Family Nurse Practitioner Residency Training Program

 (4 sessions/week) These are the cornerstone of the residency.
 In precepted clinics, the FNP residents develop their own patient panel while having an expert Holyoke Health Center primary care provider (MD or APRN) exclusively assigned to them.

 (2 sessions/week x 1/month) Specialty rotations in areas of high-volume/high burden/high-risk situations most commonly encountered in the setting of the Federally Qualified Health Center (FQHC).
-Rotations may include, but not limited to: Dermatology, Women's Health, Pediatrics, HIV care, Behavioral Health, Medication Assisted Treatment (MAT) for substance dependence, Eye Care, and Diabetes Care.
+Rotations may include, but not limited to: Dermatology, Reproductive & Sexual Health, Pediatrics, HIV care, Behavioral Health, Office Based Addiction Treatment (OBAT) for substance dependence, Nephrology, Diabetes Education, Psychopharmacology, and Orthopedics.

 (2 sessions/week) During mentored clinics, the FNP residents work as a member of a team, and see patients at the delegation of the primary care providers, who remain available for consultations.
 The focus is on the practice of episodic and acute care visits.